PufferFinance/Puffer-Preconf/l1-contracts/docs/registration.md

 1. When `setOperatorCommitment()` is called:
    - The new commitment is stored as a pending change.
+   - The last commitment before this one is written as the current valid commitment and all the other previous ones are discarded.
    - A block number is set for when the change can be finalized (current block + deregistration delay).

-2. After the delay period, `updateOperatorCommitment()` can be called to finalize the change:
+2. After the delay period, the pending commitment will be automatically in effect.

-   - This function checks if the delay period has passed.
-   - If so, it updates the commitment to the pending new commitment.
-   - The pending commitment and validation block are then reset.
+Note (for devs only): To ensure to correct commitment is read at any time, this field should never be accessed directly and should be read through the `_getActiveCommitment()` method instead.

-This two-step process with a delay prevents a malicious Operator from switching their commitment during the lookahead window.
+This process with a delay prevents a malicious Operator from switching their commitment during the lookahead window.
 If they were to do so they could sign preconfs, and break promises by switching their key or supported chains without facing penalties.

-#### Chain ID Bitmap

-The `chainIDBitMap` is a 256-bit integer where each bit represents a specific chain ID.
-If a bit is set to 1, it means the Operator is committed to supporting that chain.
-This bitmap allows for efficient storage and quick checking of supported chains.

-Note: chainId 0 and bitmap position 0 are not allowed to be used.

-For example:
-- chainIdBitMap = 2 (binary: 0010): The operator is committed to the chain with ID at position 1.
-- chainIdBitMap = 6 (binary: 0110): The operator is committed to chains with IDs at positions 1 and 2. where position 1 may correspond to mainnet (0x1) and position 2 may correspond to a based rollup with chainID (0xabcd).

-The `UniFiAVSManager` contract provides a `bitmapToChainIDs` function to convert this bitmap into an array of 4-byte chain IDs, making it easy to retrieve the list of supported chains for any Operator.
-For example calling `bitmapToChainIDs(0b101)` may return two stored chainIDs `[0x11111111, 0x22222222]`.

 #### Key Type
 The type of key (e.g., ECDSA or BLS) is not specified in the registration process.
 This decision allows for flexibility in the future, accommodating different key types as needed without requiring changes to the core registration mechanism.